Listbox

 Headless UI also composes well with other animation libraries in the React ecosystem like Framer Motion and React Spring.
 You just need to expose some state to those libraries.

-For example, to animate the listbox with Framer Motion, add the static
+For example, to animate the listbox with Framer Motion, add the static prop to the ListboxOptions component and then

-conditionally render it based on the open
+conditionally render it based on the open render prop:

 import { Listbox, ListboxButton, ListboxOption, ListboxOptions } from '@headlessui/react'